bigelod/HaloCEWXR/README.md

 *  -> ws2_32.dll
 *  -> ws2help.dll
 * Install Halo CE on WinlatorXR, make sure it works first
-* Copy the VR, fonts, chimera / strings.dll, and d3d9.dll DEBUG version to the Halo install directory on Quest WinlatorXR (don't install the modified EXEs or sound mod, they don't seem to work)
+* Copy the VR, fonts, chimera / strings.dll, and d3d9.dll DEBUG version to the Halo install directory on Quest WinlatorXR (don't install the modified large memory EXEs, they don't seem to work)
 * Install Wine MONO / MSVC++ runtimes / DirectX offline runtimes ETC (exact ones needed to be determined)
 * Edit the Wine configuration to make halo.exe run as a Windows 10 program
 * Also edit the libraries for this so d3d9.dll runs native first then built-in